benhutchinson/Instagram/README.md

 Instagram
 =========

 The challenge issued involves building Instagram using Ruby on Rails.
 Users must be able to post pictures, write comments on pictures and like a picture.
 The design should mirror or improve upon Instagram and as a bonus, users could be able to apply filters to the images they upload.
+The challenge builds on and consolidates the skills learned during a previous project building a clone of Yelp.

 ####List Of Core Models For The App
 - User
 - Post
-- Comment/Description
+- Comments
 - Likes

-####Things To Improve
-- Responsive
-- AWS for hosting static files
-- Creating a bespoke sprite and deleting unused icons from sprite

-####New Things Learned From This Project
+####New Things I Learned In This Project
 - Adding a fonts folder to the asset path so that fonts can be embedded in the app and referenced via CSS
 ```ruby
 config.assets.paths << Rails.root.join("app", "assets", "fonts")